CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/requiredfields.md

     - The title field is used to indicate the name of an item.
 This should be a short, descriptive set of words that identify the item.
 Each item may only have one title.
     - Example value: `Haystack Rock`
 - **format**:
     - This field indicates the item's media type.
 Since CollectionBuilder uses logic based on `format` to display objects, this is the most important field to ensure the interactive visualizations function correctly.
 If there are errors or anomalies, some pages will not work.
-The input for this field should be structured according to [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml){:target="_blank" rel="noopener"} standards, consisting of a type and a subtype concatenated with a slash (`/`) between them.
+The input for this field should be structured according to [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) standards, consisting of a type and a subtype concatenated with a slash (`/`) between them.
         - Image: `image/jpeg`
         - Document: `application/pdf`
         - Audio: `audio/mp3`